Sue-Zhang/DatabaseProject/README.md

 Police officers are identified by an officer id.
 The system only records the officer's first name and last name.

-A data model has been created for Traffic Demerit System and is shown below (it is also available from Moodle):
+A data model has been created for Traffic Demerit System and is shown below:

 ![image](https://user-images.githubusercontent.com/79569693/109511620-2f4f8100-7ade-11eb-817a-60a37bc97e8d.png)